The Douay-Rheims Audio Bible is a downloadable product only. At this time, CDs or other hard copies are not available.

 The Douay–Rheims Bible is a translation of the Bible from the Latin Vulgate into English, undertaken by members of the English College, Douai.

 The New Testament was published in Reims (France) in 1582, in one volume, with extensive commentary and notes.
 This translation was replaced by a revision undertaken by bishop Richard Challoner; the New Testament in three editions 1749, 1750, and 1752.

 Challoner’s New Testament was, however, extensively revised by Bernard MacMahon in a series of Dublin editions from 1783 to 1810, and these various Dublin versions are the source of some Challoner bibles printed in the United States in the 19th Century.
 The Challoner revision of the Douay–Rheims is still often the Bible of choice of English-speaking Traditionalist Catholics.

-Remember, this is a downloaded version of this wonderful edition of the the Bible, narrated by Steve Webb.
+Remember, this is a downloadable version of this wonderful edition of the the Bible.
 Buy now, and you can have it within just minutes.
-Use the links above, which take you to PayPal, where you can pay with your Visa, MasterCard, Visa, American Express, Discover or your PayPal account.
+Use the links above to pay with your Visa, MasterCard, Visa, American Express, Discover or PayPal.